Quantized Strings and Instantons in Holography: Instanton corrections in 3d N=2 and N=4 CS theories

 Our next task is to compute the spectrum of the deformed (anti-)strings.
 As explained above, the classical action of the string or anti-string is not affected by the deformation parameter $c$, depending on the sign choice in mABJ(M)$^{\pm}$, hence the corresponding fluctuations for these strings have exactly the same spectrum as in the undeformed geometry, i.e. we recover exactly table \ref{ABJMspectrum table}.
 For the other string, however, the spectra are modified.
 In table \ref{deformedABJMspectrum table}, we report the spectrum corresponding to string fluctuations around the classical solution \eqref{ext2}, where the upper sign in all entries is associated to the anti-strings in the mABJ(M)$^{+}$ deformation, while the lower signs are associated to strings in the mABJ(M)$^{-}$ deformation.

 The remarkable feature of the spectrum in table \ref{deformedABJMspectrum table} is that the degeneracies are exactly as for the undeformed ABJ(M) instantons.
 Moreover, the deformation respects the splitting among the different modes as it was for the undeformed case, in such a way that the shifted masses $\mu$ for uncharged (charged) fermions and charged (uncharged) bosons are equal.
 Since we do not have any zero-modes for generic non-zero values of $c$, \footnote{We are interested in small non-zero values of $c$ around the value $c=0$.
 Each of two extrema \eqref{ext1} and \eqref{ext2} impose symmetric (in $c\to-c$) restrictions on the interval of the mass deformation parameter in order to avoid zero-modes.
-As a result, we can safely consider $-\f 12 <c <\f 12$ and $c\neq 0$.} this means that there is an exact cancellation between fermions and bosons as we found for the non zero-modes in the undeformed theory \eqref{ABJMcancellation}.
-The contributions of the quantum fluctuations for each one of the deformed and stabilized (anti-)strings is therefore \be \ee The conclusion is thus that the anti-string partition function of the mABJ(M)$^+$ branch and the string partition function of the mABJ(M)$^-$ branch consists each of two saddles.
-These two saddles contribute exactly the same to the partition function and their answer is completely independent of $c$.
-Hence, we can safely conclude that the zero-mode partition function we encountered in the undeformed theory simply counts how many saddles the string (or anti-string) has in the deformed theory.
-Our computation shows that for either the string or the anti-string there are two saddles when they are deformed and so we conclude that \be Z_\text{zero-modes}=2\,. \ee
+As a result, we can safely consider $-\f 12 <c <\f 12$ and $c\neq 0$.} this means that, except for the lowest level fermionic states that give contributions that depend linearly on $m_1$ and $m_2$, there is an exact cancellation between fermions and bosons as we found for the non zero-modes in the undeformed theory \eqref{ABJMcancellation}.
+The eigenvalues of the lowest weight states are given by